PistonDevelopers/rust-empty/README.md

 A Makefile to get started with Rust development.
 MIT license (or just use it as you like).
 Requires Linux or Mac OS X (with developer tools).
+Experimental support for Mingw on Windows.

 If you want to contact me, I often hang around in the #rust IRC channel (bvssvni)

+It is recommended to install [Cargo](https://github.com/rust-lang/cargo)
+Cargo will replace a subset of the features of Rust-Empty over time.

 ##Example 1: Hello World